Teleworkers will drive demand for IT Pros

 Janco has just updated its IT Hiring Kit to reflect the requirements of teleworkers both inside IT and within enterprise operations (IT Hiring Kit - https://e-janco.com/ithirepack.htm).

-Major pull back of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 - economic slowing and resulting layoffs have impact on number of unfilled jobs available for IT Professionals.
+Major pull back of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through June of 2023 - economic slowing and resulting layoffs have impact on number of unfilled jobs available for IT Professionals.
+In June the number of unfilled job for IT Professionals fell to 98K from 123K - 25%!.

 The CEO added, “According to the latest BLS data analyzed, there are now just over 4.18 million jobs for IT Professionals in the US.
 Layoffs at big tech companies are having an adverse short term impact on overall IT hiring.
 More CIOs are looking at a troubling economic climate and are evaluating the need for increased headcounts based on the technological requirements of their specific business operations.”